cloud21sak/SensorStreamingApplication/README.md

 ## Cleanup

 1. Manually delete any objects in the application's S3 buckets.
 2. The Lambda functions in this project log information which can be viewed in the CloudWatch console.
 A log group gets automatically created for each of the Lambdas, and it doesn't get deleted during cleanup of stacks.
-In order to avoid incurring costs of keeping these log groups, go to CloudWatch console and manually delete all log groups for Lambda functions in this project.
+In order to avoid incurring costs for keeping those log groups, go to CloudWatch console and manually delete all log groups for Lambda functions in this project.
 3. Use the CloudFormation console to delete all the stacks deployed.

 ## Debugging Lambda functions locally